harlanhong/FVHuman/assets/README.md

 - `comparison_video.mp4` - Video demonstration comparing with other methods

 ✅ **Placeholder files (using teaser image):**
 - `qualitative_comparison.png` - Comparison results with other methods
-- `results_viewpoints.png` - Results showing multiple reference images and different viewpoints
-- `diverse_viewpoints.png` - Examples of how different viewpoints provide diverse information

 ## File Sources